-If you’ve got a computer that has a chance to run with Windows Hello, it will let you know about it when you got to set up your account.
+If you’ve got a computer that has a chance to run with at least one of the Windows Hello features, it will let you know about it when you go to set up your account.
 You’d be crazy to pass up the opportunity to use Windows Hello.
 I’m yet to come across anyone who doesn’t prefer using it over what the options were before its existence, which was just manually having to type a password.

 When most people think of Windows Hello, they think about signing in using facial recognition of the fingerprint reader, but there’s also another feature that Windows Hello has called the PIN.
 The PIN is another option that offers users a quicker way to enter an account than a traditional password because the PIN only has four digits, like unlocking your phone.
 The PIN option exists just in case Windows Hello isn’t able to detect your face or finger, which is something that can happen from time to time—it isn’t uncommon to have to use the PIN when you are laying down and struggling to put your face into position for the web cam to see you, for example.

 The PIN code might seem like it’s a bit insecure since anybody can just choose the PIN option from the Windows Hello screen and try to hack it.
 That is true to an extent, but the PIN is only tied to one device and isn’t like a Microsoft account password that can be logged in from anywhere.
 That one key feature is what makes it a heck of a lot more secure since it’s still going to be quite difficult to hack a PIN code if you can only do it with the device in front of you.